Accountant in Bankruptcy operates on behalf of the Scottish Government which is responsible for devolved elements of corporate insolvency.

 This section provides an overview of the different types of processes involved in corporate insolvency with links to the relevant legislation and forms.
 For detail on each click on a link below.

-If you cannot find the information you are looking for and would like to speak with a member of our team please contact us with your query by submitting your enquiry to us electronically or call us on 0300 200 2600.
+If you cannot find the information you are looking for and would like to speak with a member of our team please contact us with your query by submitting your enquiry by email or call us on 0300 200 2600.